4/29/2025

 CEO

-I'm glad you asked for clarification around the mobile SLT win.
-In my script, it was sort of two separate thoughts that we have one additional mobile sockets that are going to drive business in 2025 and into 2026.
-A separate thought is the transition to 2 nanometer is going to be a positive demand tailwind in 2026 as well.
-I didn't mean to imply we won an SLT 2 nanometer socket.
-I just want to make sure we're really clear about that.
+Yeah, so I'm glad you asked for clarification around the mobile, the mobile SLT win.
+So, in my script, it was sort of two separate thoughts that we have one additional mobile sockets that are driving that are going to drive business in 2025 and into 2026. a separate thought is the transition to two nanometer is going to be a positive demand tailwind in 2026 as well.
+I didn't mean to imply that we won an SLP two nanometer socket.
+So I just want to make sure that we're really clear about that.
 On AI accelerators, this is sort of a leading edge trend.
-What we're seeing is that AI accelerator devices when they're being incorporated into higher level assemblies, those assemblies have a acceptable failure rate as they're being built into servers.
-It takes a significant amount of time to get the test coverage that you need for these devices.
-Many of the failures can only be found when they are running actual training workloads.
+What we're seeing is that AI accelerator devices when they're being incorporated into higher level assemblies, those assemblies have a higher than acceptable failure rate as they're being built into servers and It takes a significant amount of time to get the test coverage that you need for these devices and many of the failures can only be found when they are running actual training workloads.
 The most cost effective way to be able to run those training workloads is to do it in a system level test environment.
-We've implemented that for a leading edge AI accelerator.
+And so we've implemented that for a leading edge AI accelerator.
 We've delivered that product.
 That product has been accepted and is being used in production right now.
 The trend that we believe is going to happen is that with next generation accelerators that are even more complex, that 100% SLT is going to be the most economic choice that these customers will make in order to achieve the quality levels that they need.
-This is sort of the tip of the spear when it comes to SLT of these devices.
-The key thing that we have is a great solution around the thermal control and power required to do this.
-It's an important strategic win that is going to deliver significant revenue in 2026.
+So this is sort of the tip of the spear when it comes to SLT of these devices.
+And the key thing that we have is a great solution around the thermal control and power required to do this.
+So, it's an important strategic win that is going to deliver significant revenue in 2026.

 speaker